pgailinas/videoqa-representation-comparison/docs/index.md

 ## Motivation

 The rapid growth of video-based data has created increasing demand for AI systems capable of understanding visual scenes, temporal sequences, motion, and contextual relationships distributed across long video streams.
-Unlike static-image understanding, VideoQA requires multimodal reasoning across both spatial and temporal information, making it a challenging benchmark for evaluating retrieval strategies, long-context inference, and large language model integration.
+Unlike static-image understanding, VideoQA requires multimodal reasoning across both spatial and temporal information, making it a challenging benchmark for evaluating retrieval strategies, long-context inference, and LLM integration.
 The emergence of RAG techniques has further expanded interest in scalable methods for grounding AI reasoning in relevant video content while reducing hallucinations and improving contextual accuracy.

 ## Video Question Answering (VideoQA)